micaelamccall/nonverbal-behavior-FA/README.md

 This data is in the format of survey ratings in which the respondants say how often they perform an action (never, rarely, occasionally, often, very often).
 This Likert-type data is widely encountered in psychology and market research.
 In these contexts, factor analysis is a useful tool for translating numerous responses into generalizable constructs and actional inferences (e.g. about a consumer's likelihood to display a certain type of behavior or buy a certain type of product).

-# Setup
+# Usage

-To run this project, you can use RStudio or run the Jupyter Notebook in a conda environment.

 ## To use RStudio:
 - Clone this repo and run setup.R to install and attach the required packages

-## To run the Jupyter Notebook in an conda environment:
-- Create my R environment from the environment.yml by cloning the repo, stepping into this project directory in the terminal, and running `conda env create -f environment.yml`

-OR

-- Install packages from inside the Jupter Notebook (running the first few cells)

-# Usage

-## To use RStudio:
 - Individual scripts in `scripts` directory
     - `import_data.R` imports and unzips data from website
     - `clean_data.R` processes the data